NxPKG/khulnasoft-docs/content/radar/concepts/normalization.md

 # Normalization methods

-Cloudflare Radar does not normally return raw values.
+Khulnasoft Radar does not normally return raw values.
 Instead, values are returned as percentages or normalized using min-max.

 Refer to the `result.meta.normalization` property in the response to check which post-processing method was applied to the raw values, if any.